 Konnichi wa / Great Outdoors

-Watch this video on how to make chicken chow mein
+Watch this video on how to make chicken lo mein!

-What is the difference between chow mein and lo mein?
+What's the main difference between chow mein and lo mein?

 The history of these two dishes

 Chow mein and lo meins can be found all over the world, but they have their roots in China.
 Chow Mein is believed to date back as far as 19th century China during the height of Imperialism when European traders and settlers came into contact with Chinese food for the first time.